 Our attorneys specialize in multiple areas of Government Contract Law.

-Our government contract attorneys are seasoned professionals in prosecuting and defending bid protests and legal disputes before the Government Accountability Office (GAO), the U.S. Court of Federal Claims, and other federal contract tribunals.
-Centre’s has a reputation for either by securing an award or by maintaining a contract that would have been lost if not for our protest.
+Our government contract lawyers are seasoned professionals in prosecuting and defending bid protests and legal disputes before the Government Accountability Office (GAO), the U.S. Court of Federal Claims, and other federal contract tribunals.
+Centre has a reputation for securing awards and maintaining contracts that would have been lost if not for our protest.
 In every instance, our clients have defended their rights to compete fairly for procurements.
 Centre’s bid protest attorneys can help you navigate filing and defending against a bid protest.

 Our government contract attorneys represent clients around the world and domestically in claims, disputes, requests for equitable adjustment, contract terminations, and settlements.

 In summary, a claim against the U.S. Government is a written demand for payment that is governed by the Contract Disputes Act of 1978 and the Federal Acquisition Regulation (FAR).
 The FAR states in subpart 2.101: “Claim” means a written demand or written assertion by one of the contracting parties seeking, as a matter of right, the payment of money in a sum certain, the adjustment or interpretation of contract terms, or other relief arising under or relating to the contract.
 However, a written demand or written assertion by the contractor seeking the payment of money exceeding $100,000 is not a claim under 41 U.S.C. chapter 71, Contract Disputes, until certified as required by the statute.
 A voucher, invoice, or another routine request for payment that is not in dispute when submitted is not a claim.
 The submission may be converted to a claim, by written notice to the contracting officer as provided in 33.206(a), if it is disputed either as to liability or amount or is not acted upon in a reasonable time.